Last Updated February, 2021

 By contrast, another tuk-tuk driver who was stalking us on the street (literally), offered the same service for 50 dollars, claiming it was the cheapest price.
 When I say “stalking”, I mean it.
 He was coming to the guesthouse where we stayed for 3 days in a row, asking to use his services.

 So many other times in Phnom Penh, Sihanoukville and Siem Reap drivers were asking for too much for a short distance ride.
-To give you an example, we paid between $5 and $10 for riding less than 5-kilometer (3-mile) distance.
+To give you an example, we paid between $5 and $10 for riding less than a 5-kilometer (3-mile) distance.
 And it was not by a taxi, by a tuk-tuk.
 In a country such as Cambodia, that’s a lot of money.

 What to do about it if you go: If you end up going to Cambodia then keep in mind that prices for tuk-tuk around the city can not cost more than public transportation in western countries.
-Of course, price depends on the distance, but the number you hear should be reasonable enough.
+Of course, the price depends on the distance, but the number you hear should be reasonable enough.
 Never ever use the services of someone who claims to be a taxi driver, but doesn’t have a meter.

 RELATED POST: EXPAT LIFE IN KUALA LUMPUR: WHAT IS IT LIKE?